 Don’t surprise struggling readers.
 Unexpectedly calling on struggling readers to read out loud can be traumatizing for students with fluency issues.
 Teens can be judgmental.
 Always give students a heads up when asking them to read out loud, or allow them to decline your invitation.

 It’s been proven that phonics instruction is not effective at the high school level.
 Rather than focusing on breaking down word parts, reading to and reading with teenagers is most effective at improving reading fluency problems.
-High school teachers should not shoulder the burden of struggling readers alone.
 When possible, get help from specialists and intervention teams.
-Using a few of these strategies in the classroom can help to provide the scaffolding struggling readers crave.
+Using a few of these strategies in the classroom can help to provide the interventions students need.